cachai2/agentic-dashboard-builder/app/local.md

 1. Upload a CSV via the playground.
 2. Watch the status timeline poll `http://localhost:8800/dashboard/status`.
-3. Confirm the orchestrator log shows requests headed to the remote Ollama gateway URL.
+3. Confirm the orchestrator log shows requests headed to the remote Ollama host.

 ## Troubleshooting

 - `net::ERR_CONNECTION_REFUSED` – ensure the FastAPI server is running on port 8800 and that `VITE_API_BASE_URL` points to it.
 - CORS errors – verify `ORCH_ALLOWED_ORIGINS` includes `http://localhost:5173`.
 Restart `uvicorn` after changing the env file.
-- Planner errors – double-check `ORCH_PLANNER_GATEWAY_HOST` and `ORCH_OLLAMA_HOST` values, plus any credentials required by the remote Ollama service.
+- Planner errors – double-check `ORCH_OLLAMA_HOST` (and model/timeouts) plus any credentials required by the remote Ollama service.

 Once both services run locally, you can iterate quickly while still exercising the real planner hosted in Azure.